Protecting Natural Legacy Through Natural Heritage Systems

 Draft maps have been re-tooled and redefined by partners to identify key "core natural heritage areas" and the "linkages" that connect these areas.
 Natural Heritage Systems Planning aims to protect the ecological integrity of these mapped areas and recognized that connected systems are more likely to function over the longer term than those that are fragmented.

 Once draft maps and policies are prepared to the satisfaction of the partner Counties, SNC will host public consultation sessions and will be seeking input on the proposed mapping and policy framework.
 Please access the project "story map" for additional details and to provide feedback.
-Details on public information sessions will be posted online and in local newspapers when available: planned for November 2020.

 1. What is a Natural Heritage System?